black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Recursion-by-Building-a-Decimal-to-Binary-Converter/README.md

 Now's a good time to check your work.

 Log the text "Inputs: ", followed by a comma, followed by the inputs array to the console.

+# Step 32
+Next, log the text "Quotients: ", followed by a comma, followed by the quotients array to the console.
+Also, log the text "Remainders: ", followed by a comma, followed by the remainders array.